 Luminance variations are detected across a device surface using Radiant’s ProMetric Y29 (29 megapixel) Imaging Photometer (top), indicating surface defects like scratches or dents.
 Only a limited set of these luminance variations are detected by a 71-megapixel CMOS imager (bottom), missing one peak variation at around 0.08 meters that indicates a cosmetic scratch, which was detected by the ProMetric camera.

 Radiant’s visual inspection systems pair imaging technology and specialized optics with advanced algorithms to identify and characterize cosmetic defects.
-Their imaging systems have scientific-grade CCDs with dynamic range, extremely high resolution, and signal-to-noise ratio for repeatable and precise measurements.
+Their imaging systems have scientific-grade image sensors with dynamic range, extremely high resolution, and signal-to-noise ratio for repeatable and precise measurements.

-By testing each CCD’s specifications and applying built-in sensor cooling, image noise is carefully decreased, allowing their CCD imaging systems to identify more defects and surface variations than even the highest megapixel CMOS cameras.
+By testing each sensor with optics, electronics, calibrations, and other optimizations applied, image noise is carefully reduced, allowing imaging systems to detect more defects and surface variations than even the highest-resolution cameras.